browndw/pseudobibeR/README.md

 spacy_initialize()

-# The package comes loaded with a small corpus, micusp_mini
+# The package comes loaded with a small corpus, micusp_mini.
-# Here will take the first 10 texts and create a quanteda corpus object
+# Here we will take the first 10 texts and create a quanteda corpus object.
 micusp_corpus <- quanteda::corpus(micusp_mini[1:10,])

-# Parse using spacyr; that that we need dependency set to TRUE
+# Parse using spacyr; note that we need dependency set to TRUE.
 micusp_prsd <- spacy_parse(micusp_corpus, pos = T, tag = T, dependency = T, entity = F)

-# Aggregate the features into a data.frame
+# Aggregate the features into a data.frame.
 df_biber <- biber_parse(micusp_prsd)
 ```